fastapi/fastapi/docs/tutorial/response-directly.md

 Now, let's see how you could use that to return a custom response.

-Let's say you want to return a response that is not available in the default <a href="https://www.starlette.io/responses/" target="_blank">Starlette `Response`s</a>.
+Let's say you want to return a response that is not available in the default <a href="https://www.starlette.io/responses/" class="external-link" target="_blank">Starlette `Response`s</a>.

-Let's say that you want to return <a href="https://en.wikipedia.org/wiki/XML" target="_blank">XML</a>.
+Let's say that you want to return <a href="https://en.wikipedia.org/wiki/XML" class="external-link" target="_blank">XML</a>.

 You could put your XML content in a string, put it in a Starlette Response, and return it: